England’s Meghan MacLaren has defended her Worrells NSW Open Championship in a dramatic final day at Queanbeyan Golf Club.

 On a day where the lead swapped several times, it was MacLaren who held her nerve over the closing stages to claim the crown by three shots from her playing partner, Sweden’s Lynn Carlsson and surprise packet, Munchin Keh, who finished a couple of groups ahead of the Englishwoman.

-MacLaren started the day tied for the lead with Carlsson, but the Swede struck an early blow with a birdie on the third to grab a one-shot lead, She fell back quickly with a pair of ill-timed bogeys on the 4th and 5th however, while Maclarenstayed in touch despite a bogey on the second.
+MacLaren started the day tied for the lead with Carlsson, the Swede struck an early blow with a birdie on the third to grab a one-shot lead, but fell back quickly with a pair of ill-timed bogeys on the 4th and 5th.
+Maclaren, despite a bogey on the second stayed in touch.
 A birdie on the 3rd and another on the 5th were enough for her to go to a one-shot lead.

-While the lead group were trading bogeys and birdies, Keh, playing two groups in front, was quietly going about her business, picking up three shots with birdies on the 2nd, 3rd, and 7th holes to get within a shot of the lead.
+While the lead group were trading bogeys and birdies, Keh, playing two groups in front, quietly went about her business, picking up three shots with birdies on the 2nd, 3rd, and 7th holes to get within a shot.

-The fireworks really began however when the final groups turned for home.
+The fireworks began, however, when the final groups turned for home.

-Carlsson, after righting the ship following her three bogeys on the front nine, found trouble at the worst time on the back with dropped shots at 12 and 15 cruelling her chances.
+Carlsson, after righting the ship following three bogeys on the front nine, found trouble at the worst time on the back with dropped shots at the 12th and 15th cruelling her chances.